Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 ***Julian Etsicitty***

 Folctha’s self-driving electric cabs were a blessing, as far as Julian was concerned.
-They were silent, private… a little bubble of calm where he could shut his eyes and perform a mental reset.
+They were silent, private... a little bubble of calm where he could shut his eyes and perform a mental reset.

 The fact was, he was glad to be going to work.
 But he also felt guilty about being glad of that.
-Al and Xiù were…
+Al and Xiù were...

 Well, they were pregnant.
 That meant a hormonal rollercoaster for both of them, and right now Al was in the last couple of weeks before her due date.
 Her brain chemistry was doing backflips, and she was suffering through a vicious cycle where she would burst into tears over absolutely anything, get angry at herself for it, then get depressed and start apologizing to everyone.
 Xiù didn’t have it that bad yet, thank God, but she still had it.